dayglo/dxc-kube-vsphere-deploy/README.md

 ## Prerequisites

+Deploy the OVA template from the [kubernetes anywhere vsphere instructions](https://github.com/kubernetes/kubernetes-anywhere/blob/master/phase1/vsphere/README.md#upload-vm-image-to-be-used-to-vsphere).

+Dont turn it on.
+Convert it to a vcenter template without changing the name.

 - A docker installation (local or remote) that can see:-
 	- the vcenter server;
 	- the vlan where the kubernetes nodes will deploy.